J.D. McKissic Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Matchup vs. Tampa Bay

-- McKissic, in two matchups against the Buccaneers, has run for a TD once, but not more than one in a single contest.
+- McKissic has had a rushing touchdown in one game against the Buccaneers, but did not have multiple TDs in that game.

-- Allowing 78.0 rushing yards per game, the Buccaneers have the second-ranked run defense in the league.
+- The Buccaneers allow 78.0 yards per game on the ground, the NFL's second-ranked rush defense.

-- This year the Buccaneers have allowed four rushing TDs.
-They are ranked second in the NFL in that category.
+- The Football Team are up against the NFL's second-ranked D when it comes to rushing TDs allowed (four this year).

 Recent Performances

-- In Week 8 against the Broncos, McKissic racked up 10 yards on three carries.
+- In his Week 8 contest against the Broncos, McKissic carried the ball three times for 10 yards.

 McKissic's Washington Teammates